pacellif/YnS---KK-Analysis/README.md

 ```
 import ROOT
 import os
 from time import time						#to get the computing time
 from sys import argv						#to pass arguments by command line
 from definitions import UpsTreeDefinitions	#or CandTreeDefinitions for the other script
 import declarations
 ```

-I imported the `time` function because I was interested in the computing time.
-In addition, the `argv` list was very useful to run the script by inserting two different arguments from command line:
+Right after, the `Y2SPhiRun2List.txt` is read, and all its lines are trimmed and stored in a list.
-- an integer, corresponding to the number of .root files to open, in order to execute only a sample of the whole dataset, and speed up the debugging of the code or the correction of the plots
+In order to execute only a sample of the whole dataset and speed up the debugging of the code or the correction of the plots, it is possible to pass an integer _N_ as command line argument, selecting the first _N_ .root files to open.
+At the end of the program, all the saved plots are stored in a directory named "test".

+Alternatively, a string can be passed as command line argument, as the name of a different storing folder for the plots.
+This option is meant to be chosen when the code is correclty working and ready to analyse the whole dataset.

+At this point, the sample of rootuples is passed as argument of RDataFrame constructor.
+Together with the dataframe, a TFile is opened to save the most elaborated plots, so that it is possible to access and edit them through the TBrowser or by the line command `rootbrowse <fileroot>.root`.

+In the end, I imported the `time` function because I was interested in the computing time.
+### 2. The core

+In the middle part of the code, the plot functions are defined.

-- a string, corresponding to the name of the folder of storage of the plots
+I implemented a standard function `cprint` to simply draw and save a histogram which plots one of the columns of the dataframe.

-If the argument is a number, the plots are automatically stored in a folder named "test", while if it is a string, the whole dataset is passed in the RDataFrame constructor.
+In general, histograms were made using the method `Histo1D` or `Histo2D` of the RDataFrame, while to perform the fit of a histogram.

+---
+Describe all the functions for every script
+---

+### 3. The interface

+The interface is designed to allow the user to select which plots to work on.
+A menu is printed on the terminal at the beginning of the execution, displaying the keys to digit to select the plots.
+It is possible to choose multiple plots by separating the keys with space.
+The keys are collected in a dictionary and call the respective function in a for loop.
+In case there is a non-valid key inserted, it is possible to correct it thanks to a while loop.